Middle East worries over possible US strike on Iran one month after protests began

 Two nations, Saudi Arabia and the United Arab Emirates, have signaled they won't allow their airspace to be used for any attack.
 But America has moved the USS Abraham Lincoln and several guided missile destroyers into the region, which can be used to launch attacks from the sea.

 Iran’s currency, the rial, fell to a record low of 1.6 million to $1, according to local currency traders.
-On Tuesday, the rial fell to 1.5 million rial to $1.
+Its value has been plunging since late last year, and is down from about 32,000 to $1 a decade ago.
 Economic woes had sparked the protests that broadened into challenging the theocracy.

-It remains unclear what U.S. President Donald Trump will decide about using force, though he laid down two red lines — the killing of peaceful demonstrators and the possible mass execution of detainees.
-The protests saw at least 6,221 people killed as Iran launched a bloody crackdown on the demonstrations, with many others feared dead, activists said Wednesday.
+It remains unclear what U.S. President Donald Trump will decide about using force, though he has threatened to use it in response to the killing of peaceful demonstrators.
+Iran launched a bloody crackdown on the demonstrations of recent weeks, and at least 6,221 people have been killed, activists said.

+Trump also indicated Wednesday that he wants movement toward a deal with Tehran that would prohibit Iran from developing nuclear weapons in return for a lifting of economic sanctions.

-“Hopefully Iran will quickly ‘Come to the Table’ and negotiate a fair and equitable deal - NO NUCLEAR WEAPONS - one that is good for all parties,” Trump wrote on his Truth Social platform on Wednesday.
+“Hopefully Iran will quickly ‘Come to the Table’ and negotiate a fair and equitable deal - NO NUCLEAR WEAPONS - one that is good for all parties,” Trump wrote on his Truth Social platform.
 “Time is running out, it is truly of the essence!”

 Mentioning the June strikes on Iran as the U.S. inserted itself in Israel's 12-day war on the Islamic Republic, Trump wrote: “The next attack will be far worse!”